 Local events for Veteran’s Day:

 The Carteret County Veterans Day Parade will be held in Morehead City on Saturday, November 9, and will start at 11 a.m.
 No invitation is required to enter – everyone is invited!
-The parade committee will no longer be sending out written invitations; but is shifting to social media for notification/information.
+The parade committee will no longer be sending out written invitations but is shifting to social media for notification/information.
 If you or your organization would like to participate in this patriotic event or for more information, please visit https://www.americanlegionmhc.org/veterans-day-parade, email email@example.com, or contact the Carteret County Veterans Services Office at 252-728-8440 for more information.
 If you do not have access to the internet, please contact the number above and we will assist you in completing your entry form.

 A small group of re-enactors will be in the fort Saturday afternoon and Sunday showing what Fort Macon would have looked like during WWII.
 Uniform talks, weapons demonstrations, and other short talks and presentations will be given throughout the day.
 November 9th: 2-5 PM & November 10th: 10 AM- 4 PM

-From Carteret County Speedway: We are proud and committed on carrying out Bobby Watson’s legacy and dream here at Bobby Watson’s Carteret County Speedway.
+From Carteret County Speedway: We are proud and committed to carrying out Bobby Watson’s legacy and dream here at Bobby Watson’s Carteret County Speedway.
 Providing the Crystal Coast with the region’s finest short track facility and entertainment park.
-The final race we will be honoring our active military and veterans.
+In the final race we will be honoring our active military and veterans.
 Join us for the final race on Saturday, Nov.
 16, for a family military night of fun and entertainment.
 Located right off Highway 58 in Peletier.
 Visit Carteretspeedway.com or call 252-436-7223 for more information.